 Students may be admitted to the combined degree program at the beginning of their junior year, or after the successful completion of 56 credits.
 A cumulative grade point average of 3.20 or higher and three supportive letters of recommendation from faculty are required for consideration.
 Students will be admitted upon the recommendation of the Graduate Admissions Committee of the department.

-The Urban Studies and Planning Major is designed for students interested in a liberal arts education focusing on urban and suburban environments; environmental planning; sustainable development policy and practices; as well as urban, community and neighborhood development.
+The B.A. in Urban Studies and Planning is designed for students interested in a liberal arts education focusing on urban and suburban environments; environmental planning; sustainable development policy and practices; as well as urban, community and neighborhood development.
 The program of study mixes conventional classes with fieldwork and computer-based learning, and it requires considerable awareness of international, multicultural and policy issues.
-Students with training in Urban Studies and Planning may enter careers in housing and community development, real estate, local and state government, local economic development, or local planning.
+Students with training in urban studies and planning may enter careers in housing and community development, real estate, local and state government, local economic development, or local planning.
 They can pursue further study in graduate or professional schools to specialize in city and regional planning, public policy, real estate, architecture, or landscape architecture.

 Degree Requirements for the Major in Urban Studies and Planning

 General Program B.A.: a minimum of 36 credits including:

 Core courses: 15 credits

 A USP 225